-[Registry Method] How to Prevent Themes to Change Desktop Icons & Mouse Pointers in Windows 7?
+[Registry Method] How to Prevent Themes to Change Desktop Icons & Mouse Pointers in Windows 7 and Later?

-Windows 7 comes with lots of bundled themes which can be applied using Desktop Personalization window.
-You can also download many free Windows 7 themes using Microsoft official Windows 7 theme gallery.
+Windows 7 and later come with lots of bundled themes which can be applied using Desktop Personalization window.
+You can also download many free Windows themes using Microsoft official Windows 7 theme gallery.

 But almost all these themes come with their own pre-defined mouse cursors and Desktop icons and when you apply a theme, it changes the Desktop icons and cursors automatically without even asking you.
 It becomes annoying when you have manually changed them in past.